 - Respiratory failure

 - Skin rash

 - Disseminated intravascular coagulation

-Despite the severity of the presentation, up to 83 % of the survivals are expected to recover and develop normally.
-The mortality rate is highest in this form of disease, around 29 %.
+Despite the severity of the presentation, up to 83% of infected neonates recover and develop normally.
+The mortality rate is around 29%.

 Central Nervous System (CNS) Neonatal HSV Infection

-One-third of the cases of neonatal HSV infection mainly present with CNS disease.
-Unfortunately, CNS neonatal HSV disease has a grim prognosis with only one-third of the survivals achieving normal development 1 year after adequate antiviral treatment.
-Mortality from CNS disease is estimated to be around 4 %.
+One-third of the cases of neonatal HSV infection present with CNS disease.
+Unfortunately, CNS neonatal HSV disease has a grim prognosis; only one-third of the survivors develop normally one year after adequate antiviral treatment.
+Mortality from CNS disease is estimated to be around 4%.